nearprotocol/stakewars/README.md

 ## Download the spreadsheet

-When everyone who wants to participate finishes filling in their information, download the form as a csv file and upload to `~/.near/accounts.csv` on your node.
+When everyone who wants to participate finishes filling in their information, download the spreadsheet as a csv file and upload to `~/.near/accounts.csv` on your node.

 We will host the three csv for you to download during the calls.